opnfv/promise/requirements/01-intro.rst

 to take decisions on VNF placement and other operations related to the virtual resources.
 VIM is required to inform the NFVO of NFVI resource state information for this purpose.
-Promise project aims at delivering the detailed requirements on these two features defined in ETSI NFV MAN GS [5], the list of gaps in upstream projects, potential implementation architecture and plan, and the VIM northbound interface specification for resource reservation and capacity management.
+Promise project aims at delivering the detailed requirements on these two features defined in ETSI NFV MAN GS [NFVMAN]_, the list of gaps in upstream projects, potential implementation architecture and plan, and the VIM northbound interface specification for resource reservation and capacity management.

 Problem description
 ===================